KittyMac/KerasToMobile/README.md

-# KerasToTFLite
+# KerasToMobile

-simple example to convert a keras h5 model to a tflite file in preparation for inference on android
+A simple script to handle converting a keras .h5 file to both .tflite and .mlmodel.